yossev/runix_core/docs/readme.md

 ## TODO List

-1. Add support for more programming languages (e.g., JavaScript, Ruby, Java)
-2. Implement input handling for interactive programs
+1. Add support for more programming languages (e.g., JavaScript, Ruby, Java) [DONE AND MORE TO BE ADDED] x 2.
+Implement input handling for interactive programs
 3. Add a timeout mechanism to prevent long-running executions [DONE]
 4. Create an API endpoint to receive code execution requests
-5. Implement proper error handling and logging
+5. Implement proper error handling and logging [DONE]
-6. Add unit tests for the executor package
+6. Add unit tests for the executor package [DONE]
 7. Set up CI/CD pipeline for automated testing and deployment
 8. Create a user interface for code submission and result display
 9. Implement rate limiting to prevent abuse